mihirk07/SMART-AIRPORT-NAVIGATOR/README.md

 -Total weighted distance (in meters) is displayed in the window title.

 HOW TO RUN THE PROJECT:

-Follow these steps to execute the navigator on your system:
+Follow these steps to set up the environment and execute the navigator on your local machine.

-1. Prerequisites
+Prerequisites
-Ensure Python 3.7 or higher is installed:
+Ensure you have Python 3.7 or higher installed.
+You can check your version by running: python --version

-Bash
-python --version
+Clone the Repository
+Download the project files to your local system: git clone https://github.com/devesh18-design/Smart-Campus-Navigator cd smart-campus-navigator

-2. Install Required Libraries
+Install Required Libraries
-Bash
-pip install networkx matplotlib
+This project relies on NetworkX for graph logic and Matplotlib for the GUI.
+Install them via pip: pip install networkx matplotlib

-3. Run the Script
+Execute the Script
-Bash
-python your_file_name.py

-4. Provide Input
-Enter the start and destination points:

-Start_point: Main_Entrance

-End_point: Boarding_Gate_A

-5. Output Window
+Run the main Python file to launch the visual navigator: https://github.com/devesh18-design/Smart-Campus-Navigator/blob/main/Smart%20university%20navigator.py

+Interacting with the OutputThe Map Window: A window titled "Smart University Campus Navigator by Devesh Katneshwarkar" will appear.

-A visualization window will appear showing:
-The airport layout
-Highlighted optimal path
+Output Window A visualization window will appear showing: The airport layout Highlighted optimal path Total distance VISUALIZATION DETAILS:
-Total distance

-VISUALIZATION DETAILS:

 -Light Grey Nodes: All airport landmarks